zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_03_en-US_FROM_ECHO_TO_SYMPHONY.md

 ## 3.1 — The Emergence of Polyphony

-The dyad is monophonic—two voices in relationship.
-The small group is polyphonic—multiple voices weaving together into complex harmony.
+The dyad is monophonic, two voices in relationship.
+The small group is polyphonic, multiple voices weaving together into complex harmony.
 This transition is not merely quantitative (more people) but qualitative (different kind of resonance).

 **New phenomena in small groups:**
 - Coalition formation (subgroups within the group)